stevemacn/service-learning-course/syllabus.md

 **Designer**

-- Project proposal
+- Write a project proposal
-- Funding proposal
+- Write a funding proposal
-- Project documentation
-- Project pitch
+- Present a project pitch
-- Evaluate each manager's execution of the project plan

 **Project Manager**